 ABSTRACT.
 We estimate the effect of Unemployment Insurance (UI) benefit extensions on unemployment during recessions using newly constructed data on state-level legislation and extensions over the period 1976-2021.
 We exploit variation in UI "trigger rule" options, which give rise to large and persistent differences in UI benefit durations across states.
 We find that UI extensions initially raise the number of people collecting UI, but subsequently lead the total unemployment rate to decline.
 Our estimates are similar for the Great Recession and pre-Great Recession period.
-These results indicate a strong Keynesian "automatic stabilizer" function of UI benefit extensions, which overcomes their negative effects on the incentives for workers to work and firms to post vacancies.
+These results suggest that Keynesian forces may ultimately overcome the effects of UI extensions on the incentives for workers to work and firms to post vacancies.